 The fatty liver accumulates an excess of fat.
 The fatty liver can lead to the cirrhosis.
 We can keep the liver safe taking proteins.
 The Spirulina is a rich source of proteins.
 The Spirulina is the source of antioxidants, phytonutrients, Vitamin A and E, and essential GLA.
 These nutrients can help cleanse human bodies, provide radical scavenging, antiviral, anti-inflammation, hepatoprotection capabilities.

 Why Are Proteins so Important?

 Entirely 70 percent of the liver is protein.
-Many enzymes which participate in metabolism and detoxification derived from protein.
-Chemical functions happen smoothly when the liver has a supply of proteins.
+Enzymes which do participate in metabolism and detoxification are derived from protein.
+Analytic functions happen smoothly when the liver has a supply of proteins.

 The Spirulina Influences Outcome in the Fatty Liver